Algernon Moreing

-Algernon Henry Moreing (30 September 1889 – 22 October 1974) was a British politician who served as Member of Parliament for Buckrose 1918–22, and Camborne 1922-23 and 1924–29.
+Algernon Henry Moreing (30 September 1889 – 22 October 1974) was a British politician who served as a member of parliament for Buckrose 1918–22, and Camborne 1922-23 and 1924–29.

 Early life

 Moreing was born in September 1889, in London, England, to Helena (born in the North West Province of India) and Charles Algernon Moreing, a civil and mining engineer originally from New South Wales, Australia (1911 Census, England).
 He was educated at Winchester School and Trinity College, Cambridge.
 He became a partner, as did his brother Adrian Charles Moreing (also an MP), in his father's mining engineers firm, Messrs Berwick, Moreing & Co.

 World War I

 Early in the war he was commissioned into the 283rd (London) Brigade, Royal Field Artillery (RFA), Territorial Force, and saw active service with the British Expeditionary Force in France with its Ammunition Column; on 20 June 1916 he was appointed Officer Commanding of No.3 Section, 56th (London) Divisional Ammunition Column.
 He was discharged from the RFA at the end of his military career with the rank of captain.
 (Medal Index Card, & 56th Div.
 Ammo Col War Diary WO/95/2941 at The National Archive, Kew, Surrey).